Want to take a Bucket List Challenge?

 First of all, this is a lesson in expanding your own mind.
 Like brainstorming, write it all down – even the silly or inane ones.
 You don’t have to share the list.
 Keep these two feelings with you as you write: 1) seriously, what if I knew I would die soon, what would I regret not doing?
 2) You are limitless.

-Here are some questions I found that helped me (I’ve changed to more my style, and I apologize to the original author that I don’t remember, so can’t refer you to her):
+Here are some questions I found that helped me with the bucket list challenge (I’ve changed to more my style, and I apologize to the original author that I don’t remember, so can’t refer you to her):

 - What if you were to die tomorrow?
 What would you wish you could do before you die?
 (This adds Immediacy.
 An incentive to help you feel what would be really important to you.
 This phrase often came to me over the years when learning to overcome regrets.
 Regrets suck, this could be your opportunity to do something about yours)